 Man.
 This movie tries really hard to be both downbeat and uplifting…or is it all a ruse?

 I believe the latter.
 Not only did the director/writer/producer use different pseudonyms for each job, but they kept the names of the special effects and makeup crew out of the credits.
 Sure, it was mostly because of the non-union status of these folks, but I don’t think Schwarz really minded.
 Gotta make it seem as real as possible, right?

-Of course, years later, he would come out a few years back and tell everyone which scenes were real and which ones weren’t…but he made a LOT of money off of people not knowing before he ever did that.
+Of course, years later, he would come out and tell everyone which scenes were real and which ones weren’t…but he made a LOT of money off of people not knowing before he ever did that.

 Faces Of Death is definitely one of the more notorious of the Nasties.
 That certainly doesn’t make it one of the best, but it’s one of the most well known.
 It’s also one of the least likely to be watched by anyone who wouldn’t watch a movie like this.
 It’s not a movie that you accidentally see.